Teleportation via spin-1/2 chain in solid-state quantum architecture: Conclusions

 \section{Conclusions}

 We present the algorithm allowing to establish the maximal entanglement between remote qubits connected by a chain of spin-1/2 particles governed by the nearest-neighbor XX- Hamiltonian with specially engineered coupling constants.
 This method allows to avoid the including optical technique to organize the remote entanglement over short distance and can be implemented in the solid-state quantum architecture.
 Such model can be useful, for instance, for teleporting a quantum state between remote qubits of the same quantum platform which can be applied to perform the data-exchange between quantum circuits.
-Another implementation of remote entangled qubits is teleportation of quantum gates to perform the unitary operation between remote qubits on quantum platform.
+Another implementation of remote entangled qubits is teleportation of quantum gates to perform the unitary operation between remote qubits on a quantum platform.
 We propose only one realization of the symmetric chain establishing the entanglement between remote qubits using coupling constants (\ref{Dk}).
 However, other realizations of maximal end-to-end entanglement are also possible and have been obtained in numerical simulations.
-We also note that maximal entanglement between the qubits $A$ and $B$ allows the deterministic teleportation.
-On the contrary, the non-maximal entanglement between the qubits $A$ and $B$, which also can be used for teleportation protocols, leads to the probabilistic teleportation, i.e., the perfect teleportation is realized with some probability of getting the desired result after single run of the teleportation algorithm.
+We also note that maximal entanglement between the qubits $A$ and $B$ allows the deterministic perfect teleportation.
+On the contrary, the non-maximal entanglement between the qubits $A$ and $B$, caused by, for instance, small perturbations of the Hamiltonian decreases fidelity of the teleported state.